A community that helps.

 Connect Church with Community

-Amplify Community is an app designed to help churches engage and foster vibrant communities - so everyone has access to help and support when they need it.
+Amplify Community is an app designed to help engage and foster vibrant communities - so everyone has access to help and support when they need it.
 There is no barrier to asking or helping - whether you’re young or ‘seasoned’, rich or thrifty, any race, religion, or way of identifying yourself - we’d love to have you join.

 In a society where independence is turning into isolation, your local churches are investing in ways to reconnect neighbours and build a city where individuals are truly connected to their communities.